The School of Indigenous Graduate Studies is focused on quality teaching, research priorities and graduate programmes, masters and doctoral degrees.

-The School of Indigenous Graduate Studies was launched in June 2008 providing high-quality programmes that support teaching and learning experiences for students.
+The School of Indigenous Graduate Studies started in June 2008 to provide high-quality programmes that support teaching and learning experiences for students.

 - A PhD programme in four discipline areas.

-- and a Doctoral committee with experienced national and international PhD supervisors.
+- A Doctoral committee with experienced national and international PhD supervisors.

-The graduate programmes provide a nurturing environment for staff and students to support and mentor each other through the unique way in which whānau experiences and kaupapa Māori pedagogy draw from the works and inspirations of indigenous peoples.
+The graduate programmes provide a nurturing environment for staff and students to support and mentor each other.
+They explore the unique way in which whānau experiences and kaupapa Māori pedagogy draw from the works and inspirations of indigenous peoples.